Jazz at MOCA featuring Leslie Cartaya

 MOCA will present an electric performance by singer Leslie Cartaya series who will be joined by lively salsa dancers as part of its monthly “Jazz at MOCA” series.
 Cartaya was born in Cuba and grew up enjoying of musical improvisation with her family.
 Traditional Cuban music runs in Cartaya’s veins, and jazz and American funk have shaped her artistic expression.
 Cartaya vocalizes Caribbean, Afro-American, Afro-Latin and Latin American musical rhythms to create a harmonious fusion.
 Singing is Cartaya’s therapy – at an early age, she learned to express her joys, passions, sadness and melancholic moments through her music.

 The museum will also host “What it Means to be Hispanic in America Today,” a thought-provoking panel discussion.
 The conversation will be moderated by Antonio Martinez, former district director of Dade County Public Schools.
 Speakers will comprise of Hispanic artists of various mediums including writer N.J.
-Perez, the author of “Heart of a Cuban”, artist Edison Penafiel, who is an exhibiting artist of the South Florida Cultural Consortium Exhibition, and singer Leslie Cartaya.If you love Soul Of Miami, please consider leaving a testimonial.
+Perez, the author of “Heart of a Cuban”, artist Edison Penafiel, who is an exhibiting artist of the South Florida Cultural Consortium Exhibition, and singer Leslie Cartaya.Thank you for using Soul Of Miami!